• Skip to primary navigation

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.

-I am encouraged to share more recipes from East Africa, seeing how well you guys are loving my East African Kuku Paka and Pilau Masala recipes!
 This healthy African tea is so full of flavor and a wonderful drink to enjoy during cold evenings and winter months!
-Love enjoying a good cup of tea?
-Then certainly try this Strawberry Milk Tea.

 what is tangawizi chai?